CADWRDeltaModeling/BayDeltaSCHISM/_sources/linux.rst.txt

 You will need tools to:

-- connect to the Linux server that serves as a gateway, sometimes called a *server* or on clusters or supercomputers often called the *head node*.
+  * connect to the Linux server that serves as a gateway, sometimes called a *server* or on clusters or supercomputers often called the *head node*.
-- for graphical applications with windows like browsers and some text editors, you may need something called "XWindow Emulation".
+  * for graphical applications with windows like browsers and some text editors, you may need something called "XWindow Emulation".
-- A method to copy files back and forth fast, usually with a secure (ssh) method
+  * A method to copy files back and forth fast, usually with a secure (ssh) method
-- often you will want to set up an efficient text editor (Visual Studio Code) and VisIT both of which adopt a client-server approach to viewing or working on things in Windows that are located on Linux (the server)
+  * often you will want to set up an efficient text editor (Visual Studio Code) and VisIT both of which adopt a client-server approach to viewing or working on things in Windows that are located on Linux (the server)

 Basic connection
 -----------------
 The simplest tools is PutTy, which can also handle passwordless login using rsa tokens.
 MobaXTerm is an all-in-one tool that can also handle this task (??).

+.. copyfile:

 Copying files
 -------------